Utsira/Soda/README.md

 + `style` - table pointer. set (or override) the default style of the element (see Style tab)

 + `panels` - table of UI element identifiers.
-Used only by `Soda.Segment` to identify which panels the segmented button will flick between
+Used only by [`Soda.Segment`](#sodasegment) to identify which panels the segmented button will flick between

 + `alert` - flag.
 Set to true to darken and disable the underlying interface elements until this element has been dismissed.
-Use sparingly, for important alerts only.
+Automatically set by `Soda.Alert` dialog.

 + `blurred` - flag.
 Make this a blurry panel.
 Currently only supported for Rounded Rectangle.
 Use sparingly.
 Instead of layering blurs on top of one another, consider making only the underlying element blurred, and overlying elements transparent.